wiremock/wiremock-faker-extension/README.md

-# wiremock-faker-extension
+# Faker Extension for WireMock

-Uses https://github.com/datafaker-net/datafaker to generate random, fake data for using in WireMock responses.
+Uses [Data Faker](https://github.com/datafaker-net/datafaker) to generate random, fake data for using in WireMock responses.

 ## Usage

 ### Step 1: Add to your build file

 For Maven users:

 ```xml